LaunchPadLab/lp-components/docs.md

 The text of the label is set using the following rules:

 -   If the `label` prop is set to `false`, the label is hidden completely
+-   Else If the component is passed childen, the children will be displayed within the `label`
--   If the `label` prop is set to a string, the label will display that text
+-   Else If the `label` prop is set to a string, the label will display that text
 -   Otherwise, the label will be set using the `name` prop.

 If `name` is used to set the text, it will be stripped of its prefixes and converted to [start case][149].